 Mac: AppleTV in Malaysia

-Preamble:- A wifi signal is sufficient for the Apple TV to broadcast pre-loaded content.
-Broadband is only required to stream from the internet.
+Preamble: An internet signal is sufficient for the Apple TV to broadcast pre-loaded content.
+Broadband is only required to stream content from the internet.

-Apple does not have an official 'Apple Store' in Malaysia (although it has an online store) but seven days after a polite and obscure email from a Mac diehard to Tim Cook, the omitted Apple TV black appeared online (@ RM349.00 + RM59.00 for the HDMI cable) and thereafter on the shelves of the resellers.
-Apple said it sold 2.5 million units in the first half of 2012 but the black box, despite its apparent bang for buck, is still an unsung hero in Malaysia.
+Apple does not have an official 'Apple Store' in Malaysia (although it has an online store).
+Still, seven days after a polite and obscure email from a Mac diehard to Tim Cook, the omitted Apple TV black appeared online (@ RM349.00 + RM59.00 for the HDMI cable) and thereafter on the resellers' shelves.
+Apple said it sold 2.5 million units in the first half of 2012, but the black box, despite its apparent bang for the buck, is still an unsung hero in Malaysia.

-And with a 'flash of brilliance' of someone in IT going forward, April, Joe and Jill play 'musical-chairs' with their thumb-drives on a single unit or, better still, pre-copy their files onto the hard-drive, privacy and security issues nothwithstanding, for a smoother delivery.
+And with a 'flash of brilliance' from someone in IT going forward, April, Joe, and Jill play 'musical chairs' with their thumb drives on a single unit or, better still, pre-copy their files onto the hard drive, privacy and security issues notwithstanding, for a smoother delivery.

-This is one of the reasons, Jobs is smiling in his grave.
+This is one of the reasons Jobs is smiling in

-While beaming iOS devices is a given, Macs made prior to mid-July 2011 do not support Airplay, but thankfully Squirrels’ AirParrot steps in to bring older Macs, as well as Windows machines running XP onwards, to the Apple TV.
+While beaming iOS devices are allowed, Macs made before mid-July 2011 do not support Airplay.
+Thankfully, Squirrels’ AirParrot steps in to bring older Macs and Windows machines running XP onwards to the Apple TV.

-Reflection is also a cross-platform application that turns any Mac or Windows machine into an external display, while Beamer beams movies, exclusively, from a Mac to the Apple TV, but that's another story.
+Reflection is also a cross-platform application that turns any Mac or Windows machine into an external display.
+Beamer beams movies exclusively from a Mac to the Apple TV, but that's another story.

 AirParrot for Macs and Windows